executors/executors/README.md

 assumed semantics of `std::async()`, such as concurrent execution agents, thread-per-request, and future blocking behavior.

-Besides introducing concrete execution context types, a future proposal could refine our `ExecutionContext` concept by introducing concepts with additional requirements.
+Besides introducing concrete execution context types, future proposals could refine our `ExecutionContext` concept by introducing concepts with additional requirements.
 As an example, a parallel execution framework might define requirements for a hypothetical `IntrospectableExecutionContext` which would